m91michel/knowledge/not-sorted.md

 - [Resource Cards - Selected free resources for designers](https://resourcecards.com/) - Resource Cards is a growing list of free resources aimed to help creatives with their next project.
 - [Kernal - Find, share and grow startup ideas](https://kern.al/) - A community for passionate creatives, founders and entrepreneurs.
 - [Cryptocurrency Visualisations & Prices | CoinParticle](https://www.coinparticle.com/) - Watch visualised cryptocurrency prices, market capitalizations, volumes and more of BTC, ETH, XRP, LTC, BCH, EOS, BNB on COINPARTICLE.COM
+- [Creating a super productive REST API in 30 seconds 💪](https://devdojo.com/savio/creating-a-super-productive-rest-api-in-30-seconds) - Hello Folks 👋 This is Savio here.
+I'm young dev with an intention to enhance as a successful web developer.
+I love building web apps with React.
+I have proved my superiority in frontend technologie...